APerricone/harbourCodeExtension/client/README.md

 ### 0.0.1

-Language support and syntax hightligy
+Language support and syntax highlight

 ### 0.0.2